 Regular expressions are powerful text pattern recognition codes/software tools that can be very efficiently implemented by programs (so-called Regex engines) based on the theory of finite automata.
 A regular expression is an algebraic formula whose value is a pattern identifying of a set of strings that are matched by the expression, called the language of the expression.
 Regular expression engines are a built-in part of most programming languages as well as more advanced text editors and are essential components of software that performs text mining and high volumes of sophisticated text processing.

 A regular expression defines a character sequence search pattern.
 Usually such patterns are used by string searching algorithms for ”find” or ”find and replace” operations on strings, or for input validation.
 It originated in the 1950s and a mathematician from the U.S., Stephen Cole Keene, is given credit for creating it.
-Here are some basic components that are used in regular expressions:
+Here are some basic components that are use in regular expressions:

 Normal text or character sequences: